lookatthem-tech/jekyll-project-03/index.md

 I have created a lot of documentation for developers over the years.
 I have also taken several courses about how to create API docs.

 To demonstrate, I created an API documentation site on github that uses data from an open source weather API.
 I built the site with the highly respected and most commonly used specification: OpenAPI (formerly known as Swagger).
 I'm very experienced with CSS, so I can style sites like this to fit any branding and format that a company needs.
-Click the following image to open the site.

-ADD IMAGE HERE
+You can see this site <a href="https://lookatthem-tech.github.io/open-api-example/" target="_blank">here</a>.

 ### Github site example